Jonathan Edwards (triple jumper)

 Jonathan David Edwards (born 10 May 1966) is an English former triple jumper.
 He is an Olympic, double World, European, European indoor and Commonwealth champion, and has held the world record in the event since 1995.
-Edwards is regarded as one of the greatest triple-jumpers in history.
+Edwards is widely regarded as one the greatest triple-jumpers in history.

 Following his retirement as an athlete, Edwards has worked as a sports (primarily athletics) commentator and presenter for BBC television, before moving to Eurosport.
 In 2011, he was elected President of the Wenlock Olympian Society.
 He was a member of the London Organising Committee of the Olympic and Paralympic Games for the 2012 games.

-Education
+Early life

-Edwards was born in Westminster, London and attended West Buckland School in Devon where his potential for the triple jump was spotted at an early age.
+Edwards was born in Westminster, London, and attended West Buckland School in Devon where his potential for the triple jump was spotted at an early age.
 He was a strong all-rounder, and on leaving received the school's top award for sporting and academic excellence, the Fortescue Medal.

 Contemporaries with Edwards at West Buckland School included Victor Ubogu and Steve Ojomoh, both former Bath and England Rugby international players.
 Edwards now has a Sports Hall at West Buckland named after him, The Jonathan Edwards Sports Centre.
-Edwards then studied Physics at Durham University, attending Van Mildert College.
+Edwards then studied physics at Durham University, attending Van Mildert College.